shkamiya/EBT/README.md

 The inference scripts are located under the specific modality desired and under the inference subdirectory.
 For example, the NLP inference script in [job_scripts/nlp/inference/ebt.sh](job_scripts/nlp/inference/ebt.sh) is useful for EBTs.
 The biggest difference between pretraining and inference is the use of a pretrained checkpoint with `--only_test_model_ckpt`, `--only_test` for telling the trained to not train and just test, as well as `--execution_mode "inference"` which controls the "mode" of the training loop.
 Everything else is relatively standard and can be used to do more complex inference procedures, such as EBT System 2 Thinking with self-verification (`infer_generated_samples` and `infer_ebt_advanced`)
   - If you are looking for more fine-grained control over these it's possible to use `--only_test` without using `--execution_mode "inference"` (for example if all you want to do is calculate the perplexity of language models).
 You can see more on this in the `test_step` of `base_model_trainer.py` as well as in `train_model.py`
   - Most of the other hparams in the script dont matter as they will be inherited from the trained ckpt (this logic is in `train_model.py`).
-  - If using these make sure to fill in the `your/model/ckpt` as an actual .ckpt file
+  - If using these inference scripts make sure to fill in the `your/model/ckpt` as an actual .ckpt file

 ## General Code Flow